 These were strong words.
-Rather than having a galvanizing effect, however, the Joint Inquiry record reveals that the Intelligence Community continued to be fragmented without a comprehensive strategy for combating Bin Ladin.
-The record also shows that the DCI was either unable or unwilling to enforce consistent priorities and marshal resources across the Community.15
+Rather than having a galvanizing effect, however, the Joint Inquiry record suggests that the Intelligence Community continued to be fragmented without a comprehensive strategy for combating Bin Ladin.
+The record also reflects the Joint Inquiry's position that the DCI was either unable or unwilling to enforce consistent priorities and marshal resources across the Community.15